MeshAddicts/meshinfo/README.md

 To make deployment to run an instance for your mesh easy, Docker support is included.
 We recommend using Docker Compose using a personalized version of the `docker-compose.yml` file to most easily deploy it, but any seasoned Docker user can also use the Docker image alone.

+## Screenshots

+TODO: Capture screenshots and make a row of clickable screenshot thumbnails here.

 ## Supported Meshtastic Message Types

 - neighborinfo